knpwrs/gulp-cheerio/README.md

 })
 ```

-As of version `0.4.0` `gulp-cheerio` installs `cheerio` `0.*` as a peer
-dependency.
-If you want use a specific version of cheerio you can define it as
-a dependency in your `package.json`.
-Alternatively, if you want to use your
+This module includes cheerio version `0.*`.
+If you want to use your own
-own special build / version of `cheerio`, you can pass it in as an option:
+special build / version of `cheerio`, you can pass it in as an option:

 ```js
 cheerio({